forrestdavis/PublicModelsAPI/README.md

 HuggingFace's API.
 Note that this code is for inference, and thus, we will assume pretrained models.
 An additional library which is nice for doing this is [minicons](https://github.com/kanishkamisra/minicons) developed by Kanishka Misra.
-That package is more fully developed, so that's always an option.
+That package is more fully developed, so that's likely a better option if you want more assurances at this time.

 ## Dependencies